-2.2 Category caps, changes and waitlists:
+2.4 Category caps, changes and waitlists:

-- A maximum of three entries per school will be accepted in any category, except Innovations in Technology, which has no limit. - Additional entries from a school will be placed on a waiting list and will be notified if accepted into the event. - Teams registered in the Try-athlon A or B/C class who request a transfer to the Tryathlon Open class will incur a 15 lap penalty in the endurance trial. - Only one entry per school will be accepted in the Try-athlon Open classes. - Schools that have an existing entry in the Try-athlon Open classes will not be able to enter additional teams into this class. - Correspondence regarding the status of entries on a waiting list will be made directly to a Team Manager only.
+- A maximum of three entries per school will be accepted in any category, except Innovations in Technology, which has no limit.
+Multi-campus schools may apply to organisers for special consideration on this quota. - Additional entries from a school will be placed on a waiting list and will be notified if accepted into the event. - Teams registered in the HPV B or C classes who request a transfer to the HPV Open class will incur a 50 lap penalty in the trial. - Teams registered in the Try-athlon A or B/C class who request a transfer to the Tryathlon Open class will incur a 15 lap penalty in the endurance trial. - Only one entry per school will be accepted in the HPV Open and Try-athlon Open classes. - Schools that have an existing entry in the HPV Open or Try-athlon Open classes will not be able to enter additional teams into this class. - Correspondence regarding the status of entries on a waiting list will be made directly to a Team Manager only.